-The Teradata shared Values are broad core principles that are used to guide all Teradata people and teams in all of their Teradata-related acts, decisions, and words.
-These high-level Values, and the actionable Behavioral Qualities that arise from them, foster behavior and a company culture that not only comply with legal and ethical standards, but additionally help Teradata achieve its other business objectives and aspirations.
-Where our Code of Conduct or related policies, procedures, or Ethics Guides do not address a particular issue, Teradata people are to use our shared Values and Behavioral Qualities for directional guidance in determining the right thing to do.
-Our shared Values and Behavioral Qualities therefore serve as foundations for our Code of Conduct commitments, and are included in the Company's Values and Code of Conduct document (which is available through the Teradata.com website.
+The Teradata shared Values are broad core principles that are used to guide all Teradata people and all Teradata teams in all of their Teradata-related acts, decisions, and words.
+These high-level Values, and the actionable desired behavioral Qualities that arise from them, foster behavior and a company culture that not only comply with legal and ethical standards, but additionally help Teradata achieve its other business objectives and aspirations.
+Where our Code of Conduct or related policies, procedures, or Ethics Guides do not address a particular issue.
+Teradata people are instructed to use our shared Values and desired Qualities for directional guidance in determining the right thing to do.
+Our shared Values and desired Qualities therefore serve as foundations for our Code of Conduct commitments, and are included in the Company's Values and Code of Conduct document (link provided above).